-If you have trouble finding koji rice or deciding which one to choose, please let me know.
+Please let me know if you have trouble finding koji rice or deciding which one to choose.
 I would love to help you.

 Mix koji rice and water and ferment to make Amazake.

-We will need a tool to keep temperature and time, 60C/140F, for 6 hours for the fermentation process.
+For the fermentation process, we will need a tool to keep the temperature and time, 60C/140F, for 6 hours.

 The best temperature to make a tasty Amazake with natural sweetness is 55C-60C/131F-140F.